Whittaker--Henderson smoothing revisited: A modern statistical framework for practical use: How to extrapolate the smoothing?

+This difference arises because, unlike the one-dimensional case, the smoothness criterion in two dimensions penalizes both rows and columns simultaneously, making it impossible to extrapolate without increasing the penalization.
+Since no new data is introduced in the extrapolated region, the smoothness criterion weighs more heavily in the optimization, prompting adjustments to the originally fitted values in order to produce a globally smoother estimate.

-To obtain an estimator \(\hat{\mathbf{y}}^\ast_+\) that minimizes the penalized regression problem under the constraint of preserving the initial coefficients, \emph{i.e.} \(C\hat{\mathbf{y}}^\ast_+ = \hat{\mathbf{y}}\), we follow the approach proposed by Carballo, Durban, and Lee (2021) and introduce the Lagrange multiplier \(\boldsymbol{\omega}\).
-The associated constrained extended optimization problem is now written as:
+To address this, we follow the approach proposed by Carballo, Durban, and Lee (2021) and formulate a constrained optimization problem that enforces preservation of the original fitted values in the smoothing region.
+This is done by introducing a Lagrange multiplier \(\boldsymbol{\omega}\) and solving the following constrained problem: